 What actually works?
-Will that cheeky phrase serves to attract your prospect – or to completely annoy them?
+Will that cheeky phrase serve to attract your prospect – or to annoy them completely?
 Could the subject line itself send your email directly to the junk folder, never to be seen?

 Today, we’re going to deep dive into these key areas:

 - Why subject lines deserve your attention

 - The key metrics you need to measure the performance of your subject lines

 - The baselines you should use to assess your performance